-Name Each port column.
-Each port accessible to the user is listed under the Names column.
-Access cycle throu correspon ugh the choice where device access rights are set.
-To es, click the icon in the row that you want to configure.
-The meanings of 6.G The user can view the remote screen and can perform operations on the remote server from his keyboard and monitor.
-60 View Only The user can only view the remote screen; he cannot perform any operations on it. \times No Access No access rights - the Port will not show up on the User's list on the Main Screen.
-Mount USB The Mount USB column is where permission to mount Virtual Media devices on remote servers is configured.
+Name Each port column. accessible to the user is listed under the Names Access cycle thro correspon The Access column is where device access rights are set.
 To cycle through the choices, click the icon in the row that corresponds to the user you want to configure.
-The icons are the same as the ones in the Access column.
-Full Access se irtual media. tting, the user can mount, read, and write With a View Only setting, the user can only view the contents of the virtual media (read only), he can not perform any operations on it. • With a No Access setting, the user will not see the virtual media even if it has been configured on the remote system. s entry does n /irtual Media f ot appear for switches that do not support unction.
-Config Sets or denies permission for the user to make changes to a port's configuration settings.
+The meanings of the icons are as follows ~ Full Access The user can view the remote screen and can perform operations on the remote server from his keyboard and monitor.
+66 ° View Only The user can only view the remote screen; he cannot perform any operations on it. \times No Access No access rights - the Port will not show up on the User's list on the Main Screen.
+Mount USB 3 The Mount USB column is where permission to mount Virtual Media devices on remote servers is configured.
+To cycle throu the choices, click the icon in the row that corresponds to the u you want to configure.
+The icons are the same as the ones in Access column.
+Full Access se irtual media. etting, the user can mount, read, and write ing, the user can only view the contents of d only), he can not perform any operations ting, the user will not see the virtual media nfigured on the remote system.
+Note: This entry does not appear for switches that do not supp the USB Virtual Media function.
+Config port's con figuration setti permission; ar on for the user to make changes to a ings.
+A check mark ($$) indicates that the n X means that the user does not have PON The PON column permits/restricts the configuration and power operation of ports that have Power Over the Net TM devices connected to them.
 A check mark ($$) indicates that the user has permission; an X means that the user does not have permission.
-PON operation connected of ports that h I to them.
-A ch ts/restricts the configuration and power have Power Over the Net [TM] devices heck mark ($$) indicates that the user has is that the user does not have permission.